Impulse2020/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+To match the url to a route in order to determine what is displayed in the DOM.

 2. How would you explain form validation to someone who has never programmed before?

+It's testing what you submit to make sure it follows the rules we want it to.
+This lets us keep things more secure, and orderly as you can't just put whatever you want into a form.

 3. In 1-2 sentences, define end to end testing.

+Making sure your program runs as expected from start to finish.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.